 When I first started deep-frying food, I had the tendency to drop the food from a height or worse, throw the food in.
 This resulted in hot oil splashing everywhere, ouch!
 You want minimal impact when the food hit the oil because – less impact, less oil splash.
 If the food is small, like the chicken karaage, use a pair of tongs or chopsticks to lower it into the oil.
 You can just submerged the tongs or chopsticks into the oil before releasing the meat, if you are new to deep-frying.
 For big food like chicken drumsticks or fish fillets, I find it’s easier to use your hand to dip the meat into the oil on the end that is near you, then lower it away from you and releasing it when your hand is close to the surface of the oil.
 You can use tongs or chopsticks, just make sure you have a good grip on the meat!

 For more tips on deep-frying you can check out this article on SeriousEats!
 No doubt there will still be a bit of mess in the kitchen at the end but I wouldn’t mind doing it once every blue moon because biting into a crispy piece of chicken karaage is just pure joy!
-Let’s
+Here are the step-by-step photos!

 - 2 tablespoons mayonnaise